 - Turn and repeat.

 If your vacuum has different modes for different floor types be sure to switch to the mode designed for your floor.
 If your vacuum has a beater bar, disable it before vacuuming hardwood.
 A HEPA vacuum model filters dust allergens and bacteria that traditional vacuums miss.
 And be sure and set the height according to the recommended height for your flooring type.
 If you originally vacuumed in a north-south direction for your second vacuuming procedure go east west direction to thoroughly clean the surface.

-The professionals at All Vacuum Center are ready to help you weigh these important decisions.
-Our staff are not just salespeople; we truly know the ins-and-outs of vacuums.
-We can evaluate your current vacuum, help you to decide whether it is cost effective to repair, and if not, help you select a new vacuum that meets your everyday needs.
+The professionals at All Vacuum & Appliances are ready to help you weigh these important decisions.
+Our staff are not just salespeople; we truly know the ins-and-outs of vacuums and appliances.
+We can evaluate your current vacuum or appliance and help you to decide whether it is cost effective to repair, and if not, help you select a new vacuum or appliance that meets your everyday needs.

 Contact us (859-341-8227) for a free consultation today -or- visit our showroom!

-At All Vacuum Center, we know the ins-and-outs of the vacuums we sell!
+At All Vacuum and Appliances, we know the ins-and-outs of the vacuums and appliances we sell!
 We have over 30 years of experience in this industry.
 When you deal with us, you deal with the owners, not an employee on commission who is only looking out for his paycheck.

 > Learn More